 The result was a creamy, smooth oat milk – as pictured.
 We’d done it!
 However, we’d made a whole lot less oat milk than expected.
 This method took a lot of elbow grease, for very little return.
 There must be a better way…

-Can You Make Oat Milk with a Nut Milk Bag?
+Experiment 3: Can You Make Oat Milk With A Nut Milk Bag?

 So, it was time for Experiment 3: the nut milk bag.
 Like us, you probably don’t have a nut milk bag hanging around your kitchen (unless you’ve tried making your own plant-based milk in the past).
 We ordered ours online, and when it came, I realised that it was like a hybrid of a fine sieve and cotton bag – it was exactly what we needed.